Numbered Men

-Numbered Men is a 1930 American pre-Code prison drama film (originally with songs) produced and released by First National Pictures, a subsidiary of Warner Bros., and directed by Mervyn LeRoy.
+Numbered Men is a 1930 American pre-Code prison drama film (originally with songs) produced and released by First National Pictures, a subsidiary of Warner Bros.
+Pictures, and directed by Mervyn LeRoy.
 The movie stars Bernice Claire, Conrad Nagel, Raymond Hackett and Ralph Ince.
 The film was based on the play entitled Jail Break by Dwight Taylor.

 Plot

 Bertie "Duke" Gray is a counterfeiter who has been sentenced to prison for ten years.
 Seeing that there is no chance to escape, he accepts his fate and settles into prison life.
 Gray's friend Bud Leonard, a young man who cannot tolerate prison because he is in love with Mary Dane and misses her terribly.
 While Bud is in prison, Lou Rinaldo, the man who framed him, is pursuing Mary romantically.
 When Mary tempts Bud to escape, he is ready to take the risk although it may mean his death.
 The two plan to meet each other when Bud discloses that he is being sent to work on a road gang.
 Mary takes a job at a farmhouse where the convicts usually eat, hoping to see Bud there.
 Rinaldo traces her to the house and schemes to eliminate Bud so that he can have Mary to himself.
 Rinaldo convinces Bud and prisoner King Callahan, whom Rinaldo had framed, that they should attempt to escape, hoping that he can cause them to be caught in the attempt.
 Mary prevents Bud's escape but Callahan takes the bait.
 Callahan later shoots Rinaldo and is himself killed.
 To save Bud, who is scheduled to be released soon, Gray informs on Rinaldo, although the evidence that he provides will lead to an additional prison term for him.
 Gray is happy to make the sacrifice, knowing that Mary will be with the man whom she truly loves.